-These pilot schemes were undertaken under the previous government.
-Following the 14th General Election, the opposition coalition, Pakatan Harapan (PH), came to power in Malaysia.
-In their election manifest, Buku Harapan, PH made two very important promises with respect to refugees: the government pledged to ratify the 1951 Refugee Convention and to grant refugees in Malaysia the legal right to work.
+These pilot schemes were initiated under the previous Government.
+Following the 14th General Election in 2018, the opposition coalition, Pakatan Harapan (PH), came to power in Malaysia.
+In their election manifesto, Buku Harapan, PH made two important promises relating to refugees: firstly, the Government pledged to ratify the 1951 Refugee Convention; secondly, it pledged to grant refugees in Malaysia the legal right to work.
 Specifically:

-"The Pakatan Harapan government will legitimise their status by providing them with UNHCR cards and ensuring their legal right to work.
+"The Pakatan Harapan Government will legitimise their status by providing them with UNHCR cards and ensuring their legal right to work.
 Their labour rights will be at par with locals and this initiative will reduce the country's need for foreign workers and lower the risk of refugees from becoming involved in criminal activities and underground economies.
 Providing them with jobs will help refugees to build new lives and without subjecting them to oppression."
 (Buku Harapan, 2018)

-Since coming to office, the government has indicated that they remain committed to supporting refugees, but they have not yet set out a clear timetable for implementing this promise.
-Speaking in February 2019, Foreign Minister Saiffudin said that: "Even though the government ministries have not come out with a policy, in many instances the government ministries have been very helpful in providing assistance to the Rohingya community" (FMT, 2019).
+Since coming to office, the Government has indicated that they remain committed to supporting refugees, but they have not yet set out a clear timetable for implementing this policy reform.
+Speaking in February 2019, Foreign Minister Saiffudin said that: "Even though [the Government ministries] have not come out with a policy, in many instances [the Government ministries] have been very helpful in providing assistance to the Rohingya community" (FMT, 2019).
 The Human Resources Minister has recently mentioned exploring further pilot schemes.